List of characters in the Breaking Bad franchise: Tortuga

-Ximenez Lecerda
+Ximénez Lecerda

-Ximenez Lecerda (played by Manuel Uriza) drives a truck that delivers supplies for Hector Salamanca's ice cream store, in which he smuggles cocaine from Mexico and carries cash back to the cartel.
+Ximénez Lecerda (played by Manuel Uriza) drives a truck that delivers supplies for Hector Salamanca's ice cream store, in which he smuggles cocaine from Mexico and carries cash back to the cartel.
 When Mike decides to disrupt Hector's drug business, he surveils the ice cream shop and a mechanic's garage.
 The sound of the truck's tires being cut at the garage provides Mike with an understanding of how the smuggling routine works.
 On Ximenez's next trip to Mexico, Mike uses a homemade spike strip to flatten the truck's tires, then ties up and blindfolds Ximenez.
 Mike then cuts open a tire and steals the $250,000 hidden inside.
 Mike intended for a Good Samaritan to free Ximenez, but when a passerby stopped to help, Ximenez called Hector.
 Hector then dispatched a crew to the location to kill the Good Samaritan and clean up the scene.
 Nacho informs Mike that he has orders to bring Ximenez to Hector for interrogation about whether he participated in the robbery.
 Mike intends to kill Hector and procures a black market sniper rifle.
 Through the scope, Mike sees Leonel and Marco kill Ximenez.
 Shortly afterwards, Mike is dissuaded from firing at Hector.